Configuration

 device=None

-For a comprehensive overview, visit the Predict Settings section and the Predict Guide.
+For a full overview, see Predict Settings and the Predict Guide.

-Why should I use mixed precision training with YOLO models?
+Why use mixed precision training with YOLO models?

-, helps reduce memory usage and can speed up training by utilizing the advantages of both FP16 and FP32.
-This is beneficial for modern GPUs, which support mixed precision natively, allowing more models to fit in memory and enable faster computations without significant loss in accuracy.
-Learn more about this in the Train Guide.
+) reduces memory usage and speeds up training using FP16 and FP32.
+It's beneficial for modern GPUs, allowing larger models and faster computations without significant accuracy loss.
+Learn more in the Train Guide.